lgzhang/gulpfile/README.md

 ## Requirements

-Have these technologies installed globally, on your computer that is.
+Have these technologies installed globally – on your computer that is.

 - [nodejs](http://nodejs.org/) (install first)
 - [gulpjs](http://gulpjs.com/)